Your Rights When an Insurer Claims You Caused the Accident

 Our Las Vegas personal injury law firm has the resources to investigate accident claims.
 We perform an independent investigation to identify all parties who contributed to the cause of the accident.
 We determine how your injury occurred and gather evidence to prove causation and fault.

-Evidence that can be used to prove liability for an accident include, but is not limited to:
+Evidence that can be used to prove liability for an accident includes, but is not limited to:

 • Physical evidence from the accident scene